Share Post:

 For those who prefer the comfort of their own garage, Tesla’s Wall Connector or a third-party Level 2 charger is the way to go.
 According to Tesla official website support page, this method typically provides up to 11.5 kilowatts at 240 volts, which translates to about 35 to 44 miles of range per hour.

+So, how long does it take to fully charge a Tesla?
 A full charge takes 8 to 10 hours, making it perfect for overnight charging.
-Just plug in before bed, and wake up to a fully charged car.
-Easy peasy.
+Just plug in before bed and wake up to a fully charged car.
+Easy peasy, especially with more Tesla charging stations popping up at homes, offices, and parking garages.

 - 8 to 10 hours: Full charge